Say Anything (band): Oliver Appropriate and hiatus (2018)

-Reunion and ...Is Committed (2023-present)
+Reunion and ...Is Committed (2023–present)

-In April 2023, Bemis posted a press release via the website Chorus.FM, detailing a reunion and new music, as well as announcing an all-new line-up consisting of himself, Case, Kent, co-founder Coby Linder (who previously left in 2012), and the addition of Fred Mascherino (Taking Back Sunday, The Color Fred) and Brian Warren (Weatherbox).
+In April 2023, Bemis posted a press release via the website Chorus.fm, detailing a reunion and new music, as well as announcing an all-new line-up consisting of himself, Case, Kent, co-founder Coby Linder (who previously left in 2012), and the addition of Fred Mascherino (Taking Back Sunday, The Color Fred) and Brian Warren (Weatherbox).
 A new single, "Psyche!", was released on April 28.

 Throughout the year, the band played on various dates at venues including the Bowery Ballroom in New York City, the Red Rocks Amphitheatre in Denver (opening for the Front Bottoms), and the Regent Theatre in Los Angeles.
 They also played at the aforementioned When We Were Young Festival in Las Vegas.

-On December 6, 2023, the band announced a 20th anniversary tour for "...Is a Real Boy" to commence in April 2024 at the House of Blues in Dallas.
+On December 6, 2023, the band announced a 20th anniversary tour for ...Is a Real Boy to commence in April 2024 at the House of Blues in Dallas.

-On March 21, 2024, the band announced via Instagram that their ninth studio album, titled "...Is Committed", would be released digitally on May 24 through Dine Alone Records.
+On March 21, 2024, the band announced via Instagram that their ninth studio album, ...Is Committed, would be released digitally on May 24 through Dine Alone Records.
 It was produced by Max Bemis and In Defense of the Genres Brad Wood.

+On October 24, 2025, the band released a surprise EP, ...Is Sleazy, featuring covers of songs by Animal Collective, The Strokes and Yeah Yeah Yeahs.
+The EP received negative reviews from music critics and fans.
+On December 4, Say Anything released a 21-song album, The Noise of Say Anything's Room Without..., although they did not perform material from this release during their live shows in the same month.

+On July 8, 2026, Say Anything announced a collaborative album with Wavves titled Cherry Soda, to be released on September 18.
+It was supported by the lead single "Deathx1k".

+On August 28, 2026, Bemis canceled his upcoming solo concerts after being accused of sexual misconduct by multiple underage fans, although he said the decision was made to "prioritize his mental health and personal well-being."
+Wavves singer Nathan Williams confirmed that the release of Cherry Soda would be scrapped, also claiming that Bemis only spent three days in the studio to make it while Williams spent 11 months.
+It was later recorded as a solo Wavves album.